A half-day workshop at IEEE VIS 2025

 The remit of this workshop, mirroring alt.CHI, is relatively broad both in terms of scope of topics and presentation types: our selection criteria are more focused on impact.
 What sort of work might cause the field to rethink its priorities or ways of operating?
 What work might highlight under-explored or neglected areas of visualization study or application?
 What, as per Kant, would “interrupt [our] dogmatic slumber” and stir us to action?

-Accepted submissions will be made publicly available on the workshop’s webpage.
-Authors are also welcome and encouraged to archive on their repository of choice, e.g. OSF, ArXiv.
-Submissions will not be archived within the main IEEE VIS conference archive.
+Accepted submissions will be made publicly available on the workshop’s website.
+Authors are encouraged to archive their work in their repository of choice, such as OSF or ArXiv.
+Submissions will not be included in the official IEEE VIS conference archive.

 * Authors serving in this workshop's organizing roles should include a COI statement in their PDF.